 When Reader and Acrobat are installed on the same machine, you can choose which viewer is the default for PDF files.
 In some cases, this choice is critical as Reader has a built in Protected Mode which is more secure.
 For security details, see the Application Security Guide.

 To select a default viewer, choose one of the following:

 IW_DEFAULT_VERB is written to the MST file and doesn’t exist in the installer tables by default.
-It can also be used on the command line or Setup.ini.
+It can also be used on the command line or in the Setup.ini file.

 Choosing a default PDF viewer

-The installer can be configured to automatically remove any previously installed version of Acrobat or Reader during the installation process.
+The installer can automatically remove any previously installed version of Acrobat or Reader during installation.
 Note that these fields are disabled if a previous version is not detected.

 The optimization option runs a disk defragmentation utility that will automatically cluster files on a portion of the destination drive during installation, thereby improving launch time and performance.
 Defragmentation requires available disk space on the destination drive and adds time to the installation process.
 Adobe recommends that you leave this option selected.